Dear Black, Indigenous, Latina, Asian and all Women of Color in Backcountry Squatters,

 We will figure out how our community can be a healing space for any and all individuals whom we’ve failed and offer a restorative space to those who desire it.

-Dear White Women in Backcountry Squatters,
+Dear White Women and Nonbinary Folks in Backcountry Squatters,

 This work will be uncomfortable.
 When you feel uncomfortable, we ask you to remember that this training is not for you.
-It is for all the women who do not have the privilege to walk away from conversations about and consequences of race because they are not white.
+It is for all the women and gender queer people who do not have the privilege to walk away from conversations about and consequences of race because they are not white.
 So, when you feel uncomfortable, lean into why you feel uncomfortable so that you may learn more and grow with our community.

 For all of us, this has just been the beginning of our education.
 We hope this will be an exciting point for you to start and continue this work personally, as well.